mcraiha/avaloniaui.net/wwwroot/docs/animations/keyframe.md

 If the selector isn't conditional then the animation will be triggered when a matching `Control` is spawned into the visual tree.
 Otherwise, the animations will run whenever its selector is activated.
-When the selector no longer matches the currently running animation will be canceled.
+When the selector no longer matches, the currently running animation will be canceled.

 ## `KeyFrames`